 July is finally here!
 Time for some real summer heat.
 Are you visiting Stockholm this month?
-Here’s three things to do in Stockholm in July!
+Here are three things to do in Stockholm in July!

-Enjoy the festive summer spirit on a Stockholm festival
+Enjoy the festive summer spirit at a Stockholm festival

 Go for a swim in central Stockholm

-That Stockholm is a city surrounded by water is perhaps not something new to you.
-Since it’s built on 14 islands there’s a lot of water in between.
+That Stockholm is a city surrounded by water may not be new to you.
+Since it’s built on 14 islands, there’s a lot of water in between.
 And you can practically go swimming anywhere.
-However, there are of course (in our opinion) some places that’s better than others.
-The cliffs of Fredhäll is one of them, here you’ll find both cliffs and docks.
+However, there are, of course (in our opinion) some places that are better than others.
+The cliffs of Fredhäll are one of them; here, you’ll find both cliffs and docks.
 To go here, take the metro to Kristineberg or bus 49 from Fridhemsplan to Vitalisvägen.
 On Långholmen you will find a small beach, as well as some cliffs to the right of the beach.
-The closest metro is Hornstull, from there it’s approx. a 10 minute walk.
-For the ones who prefer pools over sea, we recommend Eriksdalsbadet.
+The closest metro is Hornstull; from there, it’s approx. a 10-minute walk.
+For the ones who prefer pools over the sea, we recommend Eriksdalsbadet.
 Take the metro to Skanstull and walk to Hammarby Slussväg 20.

 Enjoy the empty streets

-July is pretty much known as the month when Swedes goes on vacation, meaning you will practically have the city for yourself!
-Take on the streets like you own them, go for a shopping spree on Drottninggatan or Biblioteksgatan.
+July is pretty much known as the month when Swedes go on vacation, meaning you will practically have the city for yourself!
+Take on the streets as you own them, and go for a shopping spree on Drottninggatan or Biblioteksgatan.
 Take the chance to visit the most popular restaurants and clubs when their regulars are out of town.
-We plan on going to the out-door club Trädgården, Urban Deli Nytorget for dinner and to just relax in parks that’s not super crowded, for example Ivar-Los Park and Vitabergsparken.
+Why not visit the outdoor club Trädgården, Urban Deli Nytorget for dinner and just relax in the parks that are not super crowded, for example, Ivar-Los Park and Vitabergsparken?